The secret of persuasion is to induce the person to persuade him or herself.

 - Andrew Carnegie

 The reasonable man adapts himself to the world; the unreasonable one persists in trying to adapt the world to himself.
-Therefore, all progress depends on the unreasonable man.
+Therefore,

 - George Bernard Shaw